COVID-19 Vaccine: FAQs and Vaccinations

-COVID vaccines are open to all individuals who are 5 years of age or older.
+COVID vaccines and boosters are available at most of our clinic locations in New Haven, as well as our Shoreline Family Health Care location in Branford.
+You do not need to be a FHCHC patient.
+COVID vaccines are open to all individuals 6 months of age or older.
 Children under 18 must be accompanied by an adult for their vaccination.

 Vaccines are offered at no cost to you.
 Please provide insurance information, as applicable.